shunsuke218/MET-CS-473-project/README.md

 Now run,
 ```
 cd MET-CS-473-project
-npm i
+npm i // this is to install the dependencies
-node server
+node server // it will run the server
 ```

 Go to localhost:5005 in your browser.
+You should be able to see the website in action.

 ## Built With